mohammadfneish/mirotalk/README.md

 <br/>

-Do you find MiroTalk P2P indispensable for your needs?
-Join us in supporting this transformative project by [becoming a backer or sponsor](https://github.com/sponsors/miroslavpejic85).
-By doing so, not only will your logo prominently feature here, but you'll also drive the growth and sustainability of MiroTalk P2P.
+Do you find iLearn Center indispensable for your needs?
+Join us in supporting this transformative project by [becoming a backer or sponsor](https://github.com/sponsors/mohammadfneish).
+By doing so, not only will your logo prominently feature here, but you'll also drive the growth and sustainability of iLearn Center.
 Your support is vital in ensuring that this valuable platform continues to thrive and remain accessible for all.
-Make an impact – back MiroTalk P2P today and be part of this exciting journey!
+Make an impact – back iLearn Center today and be part of this exciting journey!

 |                                                                                   |                                                                                        |
 | --------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------- |